 While engaging in a map-related question in Part 2, there are some direction words that you should listen for but may not need to write down.
 Understanding these words will facilitate your comprehension of the map.

-3. List of IELTS Listening words - Directions and prepositions of place
+3. Directions and prepositions of place

 North, south, east, west, up, down, right, left, straight, across from, between, besides, diagonal, corner, opposite, adjacent to, near, past, before, and after.